 David frequently refers to himself as "your servant" when he speaks to King Saul.
 He also calls Saul "my master."
-This type of indirect reference can be difficult to translate.
+Indirectly addressing a person in this way can be difficult to translate.
 It is intended to show that the speaker submits to the one being addressed.
 English sometimes uses the address "sir" or "ma'am" in this way.